Israel rebuffs allies’ calls to ‘pause’ Gaza assault in first open disagreement

 "Israel is opposed to a humanitarian pause or ceasefire at this time," Lior Haiat, Israel's Foreign Ministry spokesperson, said on Friday, while a senior Israeli official said calls for a pause in fighting appeared in"poor faith."

-The Hamas-controlled Gaza health ministry said 7,326 Palestinians have died in retaliatory air strikes, including around 3,000 children.
-Supplies of food, water, fuel and medicine are scarce in the 40-km-long (25-mile-long) strip. headtopics.com
+The Hamas-controlled Gaza health ministry said 7 326 Palestinians have died in retaliatory air strikes, including around 3 000 children.
+Supplies of food, water, fuel and medicine are scarce in the 40km-long strip. headtopics.com

 For the moment, a respite from the hostilities appears distant as Israel intensified ground and air operations on Friday.
 An average of 12 trucks a day have entered Gaza in recent days, down from 500 a day prior to the conflict, Guterres said on Friday.